hermannpencole/nifi-swagger-client/docs/CountersApi.md

 auth.setAccessToken("YOUR ACCESS TOKEN");

 CountersApi apiInstance = new CountersApi();
-Boolean nodewise = true; // Boolean | Whether or not to include the breakdown per node.
+Boolean nodewise = false; // Boolean | Whether or not to include the breakdown per node.
 Optional, defaults to false String clusterNodeId = "clusterNodeId_example"; // String | The id of the node where to get the status. try {
     CountersEntity result = apiInstance.getCounters(nodewise, clusterNodeId);